 The Goddess for Woman's Hour BBC Radio 4.

-Red Velvet (the film), For Joy (TV/film), Politically Correct (Fiery Angel), The Elephant Whisperer (White Dog Productions) and Testaments (The Roundhouse).
+Red Velvet (the film), For Joy (film), Politically Correct (Fiery Angel), The Elephant Whisperer (White Dog Productions) and Testaments (The Roundhouse).

 TV & Film

-In 2019 Lolita appeared in movie All is True, starring Sir Ken Branagh, Sky Atlantic drama Riviera, Defending the Guilty for the BBC and Criminal for Netflix.
+In 2019 Lolita appeared in Sky Atlantic drama Riviera, Defending the Guilty for the BBC and Criminal for Netflix and movie All is True, starring Sir Kenneth Branagh.

 The ITV drama Jekyll and Hyde followed, along with Sky One's Delicious, Channel 4's Born to Kill and the BBC drama To Provide All People.

 Her other screen credits include: Defending the Guilty (BBC), My Mad Fat Diary 3 (E4), Vera (ITV), Death in Paradise (BBC1), The Smoke (Sky1), One Night (BBC1), The Other Child (Teamworx), Thorne: Scaredeycat (Sky), Outnumbered, Hustle, Holby City, Extras Christmas Special, Waking The Dead, Silent Witness, Bodies – the Finale (BBC), Forgiven (Channel 4), The Last Detective, Fortysomething, Always and Everyone and WPC Jamilla Blake in The Bill (ITV).
 Other movies include Intruders & Venus.